MPetovick/PRECOG-BTC-whitepaper/README.md

 # PRECOG BTC v7.0: Multi-Agent Predictive Analytics System - Technical Manual

-## 📋 Executive Overview
 **PRECOG BTC v7.0** is an advanced, multi-source predictive analytics engine for Bitcoin.
 It synthesizes real-time market data through a system of four specialized, autonomous analytical agents.
 Each agent employs a distinct, institutional-grade methodology—momentum, pattern recognition, volatility modeling, and risk management.
 A proprietary consensus engine aggregates and weights their independent predictions to generate a definitive **Consensus Price Target** and **Market Health Assessment**.
 This system is designed to provide a quantitative, multi-faceted perspective on market direction and risk, moving beyond single-indicator analysis.

-## 🔍 System Architecture & Data Flow
+## System Architecture & Data Flow
 1.  **Multi-Source Data Ingestion**: The system polls and validates data from a prioritized cascade of sources: Binance (primary price/volume), CoinGecko (market aggregates), Blockchain.com (on-chain metrics), and Alternative.me (Fear & Greed Index).
 2.  **Agent Processing Pool**: Parallel, independent analysis is performed by the four agents on the ingested historical and real-time data.
 3.  **Consensus Engine**: A weighted algorithm calculates the final price target and signal, excluding the pure-risk agent (Sentinel) from the directional price consensus.
 4.  **Unified Output & UI**: Results, agent-specific insights, and a composite Market Health Score are displayed via a dynamic interface.

-## 🤖 Agent Specifications & Methodologies
+## Agent Specifications & Methodologies
 The system's core intelligence is distributed across four specialized agents, each with a defined analytical personality, weighted influence, and core algorithm.

 | Agent (Codename) | Analytical Role (Persona) | Core Methodology & Key Metrics | Weight in Consensus | Confidence Drivers & Limitations |